kadena-docs/kadena-docs/docs/coding-projects/gas-station.md

    To deploy the gas station module, you must use an existing namespace such as the `"free"` namespace.
    For local testing, you can create the `test-gas` module in a custom namespace that you define for the local development network.

-   After the `implements` keyword, the `test-gas` module must implement the capabilities, types, and functions as defined in the `gas-payer-v1.pact` file.
+   After you issue the `implements gas-payer-v1` statement, you must implement the capabilities, types, and functions that are defined in the `gas-payer-v1.pact` file in the `test-gas` module.
    The interface definition looks like this:

    ```pact